- Repair & Care

 The leather-upholstered heated-and-cooled front seats include power adjustments, and there are adjustable pedals to add to driver comfort.
 Wood accents are found throughout the cabin.
 Second-row captain's chairs are standard, but a split-bench seat can be substituted at no extra charge.
 There's a standard power-folding third-row seat.

 The Navigator also comes standard with Ford's Sync voice-operated entertainment and information system and MyKey, which gives buyers the ability to set maximum speed and volume limits based on the key that's in use — handy for parents sharing the Navigator with a teen driver.
 Power-lowering running boards are standard, too.
 Interior features include:

 The Navigator has standard V-8 power and is available with rear- or four-wheel drive.
 Mechanical features include:

-Though similar in appearance to the regular Navigator, the long-wheelbase Navigator L is about 15 inches longer and provides 42.6 cubic feet of cargo space with all the seats in place — nearly 25 cubic feet more than the shorter model.
+Though similar in appearance to the regular Navigator, the long-wheelbase Navigator L is about 15 inches longer and provides 42.6 cubic feet of cargo space with all the seats in place — nearly 25 cubic feet more than the regular Navigator.